Key Takeaways

 Listing Rule 5815(c) sets forth the scope of the Hearings Panel's discretion and provides that when the Hearings Panel review is of a deficiency related to continued listing standards, in most cases the Hearings Panel may, where it deems appropriate, grant an exception to the continued listing standards for a period not to exceed 180 days, and find that the company has regained compliance with all applicable listing standards.

-Nasdaq proposes to amend Listing Rule 5815(c)(1)(H) to provide that in the case of a company that received a Staff Delisting Determination notice due to a failure to maintain Market Value of Listed Securities of at least US$5 million, the Hearings Panel may only reverse a delisting decision where it determines that the Staff Delisting Determination letter was in error and the company never failed to satisfy the applicable requirement.
-By contrast, the Hearings Panel may not consider facts indicating that the company had regained compliance, nor may the Hearings Panel grant an exception allowing the company additional time to regain compliance.
+As originally proposed in January 2026, Nasdaq would have amended Listing Rule 5815(c)(1)(H) to provide that in the case of a company that received a Staff Delisting Determination notice due to a failure to maintain MVLS of at least US$5 million, the Hearings Panel could only reverse a delisting decision where it determines that the Staff Delisting Determination letter was in error and the company never failed to satisfy the applicable requirement.
+By contrast, the Hearings Panel could not have considered facts indicating that the company had regained compliance, nor could the Hearings Panel have granted an exception allowing the company additional time to regain compliance.

 Effective Date